 In order to embrace these awesome qualities, it helps to learn how to tackle all your needs.
 Your clinician will help you understand and manage your emotions, learn how to complete tasks and organize your life in a way that works for you, recognize how ADHD and messages from others impacts your self-esteem, and learn to take charge of your life.

-To schedule a consultation to see if counseling for ADHD could be helpful for you, email to schedule a free 20 minute consultation here.
+To schedule a consultation to see if counseling for ADHD could be helpful for you, email to schedule a free 20-minute consultation by clicking here.

-To learn more about coaching and whether it might be helpful, contact us to schedule a free 20-minute consultation here.
+To learn more about coaching and whether it might be helpful, contact us to schedule a free 20-minute consultation by clicking here.

 Social Distancing: What To Do With All Your Time At Home